galanonym/phpsleekdbadmin/readme.md

 ## What is phpSleekDBAdmin?

 phpSleekDBAdmin is a web-based SleekDB database admin tool written in PHP.
-Following in the spirit of the flat-file system used by SleekDB, phpSleekDBAdmin consists of a single source file, phpliteadmin.php, that is dropped into a directory on a server and then visited in a browser.
+Following in the spirit of the flat-file system used by SleekDB, phpSleekDBAdmin consists of a single source file, phpsleekdbadmin.php.
 The interface and user experience is comparable to that of phpLiteAdmin and phpMyAdmin.

 ## Requirements